surveycto/timed-choice/README.md

 ## How to use

-**To use this field plug-in as-is**, just download the [timedadvance.fieldplugin.zip](timedadvance.fieldplugin.zip) file from this repo, and attach it to your form.
+**To use this field plug-in as-is**, just download the [timed-choice.fieldplugin.zip](timed-choice.fieldplugin.zip) file from this repo, and attach it to your form.

 To create your own field plug-in using this as a template, follow these steps: